The Benefits of Spending Time in Nature with Your Dog

 Interacting with dogs is scientifically proven to have psychological and physiological benefits for humans.
 Studies have shown that oxytocin (the hormone responsible for social bonding) increases during positive human-animal interaction, while cortisol (the stress hormone) decreases.

 A secure field creates opportunities for deeper engagement that builds trust between dog and owner.
 Without the distractions of other dogs, bikes, or off-lead encounters, owners are typically more relaxed and able to respond more sensitively to their dog’s cues.
+This type of safe, uninterrupted interaction promotes training that is relationship-led rather than reactive.
+Over time, it contributes to improved communication, a stronger bond, and more effective recall and behavior outcomes.

-4. 🚶 Encourages Healthy Habits and Outdoor Activity
+Encouraging Healthy Habits and Outdoor Activity

-For many dog owners, particularly those managing reactivity or behavioural issues, walks can feel like a source of stress rather than enjoyment.
+For many dog owners, particularly those managing reactivity or behavioral issues, walks can feel like a source of stress rather than enjoyment.
 The result is often reduced outdoor activity, which is known to contribute to low mood, weight gain, and reduced overall wellbeing.

 Secure fields remove many of these barriers.
 They encourage owners to walk more regularly, stay outdoors longer, and engage in activity with less stress or anticipation of unwanted encounters.
 Regular access to these spaces supports cardiovascular health, mental resilience, and better sleep patterns.

-5. 🧠 A Safe Space for Neurodiverse and Mental Health Communities
+A Safe Space for Neurodiverse and Mental Health Communities

 For individuals with autism, PTSD, anxiety disorders, or sensory sensitivities, public parks can be overwhelming.
 The unpredictability of off-lead dogs, sudden noise, and social interaction may feel intense or unsafe.

 Secure dog fields provide a controlled, private, and quiet environment where people can enjoy their time with their dog on their own terms.
 At Poundon Pastures, many of our regular visitors include people who identify as neurodivergent or who are in mental health recovery.
-They find that having access to a safe outdoor space improves their ability to manage stress, practise grounding techniques, and spend meaningful time with their dogs.
+They find that having access to a safe outdoor space improves their ability to manage stress, practice grounding techniques, and spend meaningful time with their dogs.

 Oxfordshire’s Space to Breathe